 As you negotiate, keep your bottom line number a secret from the other person.
 If you end up buying the vehicle from a dealer, keep saying NO when they want to add on the extra “stuff.”
 Here, I am talking about extended warranties, scotch guard protection, etc. Most of these add ons are a waste of your money (the salesperson gets some nice commissions from these low value items).
 Be firm!
 The salesperson will most likely try to scare you into buying these unneeded extras.

 P.S.
-You are at a big disadvantage with the dealer.
+You are at a big disadvantage with the dealer and it is important to acknowledge this key point.
 They do this stuff everyday and that means they are experts with not only selling vehicles, but human behavior in many cases.
 You and I are amateurs who go through this process every once in a while.
+They do it everyday and they work with others who have been doing this for years and sometimes decades.
 Don’t think for a minute you are going to pull one over on a car dealer.
 You will not!